Senior Director, Policy and Advocacy

-Shawn Healy, PhD, Senior Director, State Policy and Advocacy, leads iCivics’ state policy and advocacy work through the CivXNow Coalition and oversees civic education campaigns in several key states.
-He plays an active role in recruiting supporters to fund policy, advocacy, and implementation efforts in the states to ensure impact.
+Shawn Healy, PhD, Senior Director, Policy and Advocacy, leads iCivics’ state and federal policy and advocacy work through the CivXNow Coalition and oversees civic education campaigns in several key states.
+He plays an active role in recruiting supporters to fund policy, advocacy, and implementation efforts nationwide to ensure impact.

 Healy chaired the Illinois Task Force on Civic Education in 2014 and later led separate, successful legislative campaigns for a required civics course in Illinois in middle and high school, respectively.
 He also led the Illinois Social Science Standards Task Force.
 Its recommendations were adopted by the Illinois State Board of Education in 2015.